9 Ways to Generate Retirement Income

 The Income for Life Model

 This approach uses something called time segmentation to match up your investments with the point in time they will be needed.
 It provides a logical process for how much to put in safe investments and how much to put in growth-oriented investments.

 Pros: Easy to understand and has the potential to deliver great results.

 Cons: In its purest form, this strategy entails taking on investment risk, but it could be modified so that you would use guaranteed income products.

 The "Income for Life Model" is a preferred approach for delivering retirement income.
 This type of model is used to fill in the pieces with a bond ladder and growth index funds.
 The pieces could be filled in with other options like CDs, index funds, annuities, and more.

 Variable Annuity With a Guaranteed Income Feature

 A variable annuity is a contract issued by an insurance company—but inside the annuity they allow you to pick a portfolio of market-based investments.
-What the insurance company provides is a lifetime income benefit rider that insures if the investments don't perform well you'll still have retirement income.
+What the insurance company provides is a lifetime income benefit rider that ensures that, if the investments don't perform well, you'll still have retirement income.

 Pros: Guaranteed lifetime income that may keep pace with inflation if the market rises.
-Principal remains available to pass along to heirs.
+The principal remains available to pass along to heirs.